top of page

 Staff Recruitment/Maintenance

-The success of an intervention henges on the people involved.
-As Phase 1 of the implementation process comes to an end, the people who should be working on the project need to be identified and roles assigned.
+The success of an intervention hinges on the people involved.
+As Phase 1 of the implementation process comes to an end, the people who should be working on the implementation project need to be identified and roles assigned.
 The team will likely be multi-disciplinary, representing different functions and areas across the institution.
-The people identified do not necessarily need to have all the knowledge or expertise to successfully implement the innovation, but a training plan also be designed to match the needs of the team assembled.

-For this step, the implementation team needs to determine:
+For this step, the implementing organization needs to determine:

 Tools to use during the Staff Recruitment/Maintenance phase: